Noufalgithub/technicaltest_kreditplus/README.md

 ## Requirements to build the app

-- Android minimum
+- Android minimum lollipop

-# Instructions to build and deploy the app
+## Instructions to build and deploy the app

 -